Revolutionized-IoT2/RIoT2.Net.Devices/README.md

 # RIoT2.Net.Devices

-## Default plugin and it's devices
+## Default plugin for Net node and it's devices

 1. Azure Relay - Receive webhooks or other messages from the internet into privete web through Azure Relay service
 2. Easy PLC - Control Easy PLC from Eaton / Moeller